lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ## MISCELLANEOUS

+These are not necessarily evidence for evolution, but are tangentially related and generally support the theory.

 ### Scientific Consensus

 The overwhelming majority of scientists accept evolution as the best explanation for the diversity of life on Earth.
 It is **not** an 'argument from authority' fallacy to cite the scientific community for a scientific argument, as the consensus is based on the evidence acquired through the scientific method, not on opinions or beliefs of individuals with power.